 This report is meant to inform a variety of policy solutions that can improve the lives of ALICE families inevery state.
 United Ways along with policymakers, government employees, nonprofits, academics, andcommunity organizations are using the ALICE data to better understand the struggles and needs of their employees, customers, and communities, and to discover innovative approaches that improve life for ALICE and the wider community.

 Over 60% of households in Harrisonburg and 42% of households in Rockingham County are living below the ALICE threshold or below the Federal Poverty Level.
 Living with this type of bare-minimum budget does not allow for any savings and leaves many households vulnerable to sudden, unforeseen circumstances.
 This includes food, health, and job insecurity.
 For more information about ALICE in Harrisonburg and Rockingham County, click here to watch WHSV's special report.
 To learn about ALICE populations nationwide, visit the official United Way ALICE website.

-Thank you to all who attended our community conversation about the ALICE Report and its implications for Harrisonburg and Rockingham County on Wednesday, March 14th from at RISE Faith Community.
-Facilitated by Dr. Rob Alexander at James Madison University's Institute for Constructive Advocacy and Dialogue, we brought together perspectives from all sectors in order to form solutions for the most pressing needs in our community.
+Thank you to all who attended our two community conversations about the ALICE Report and its implications for Harrisonburg and Rockingham County.
+These conversations brought together perspectives from all sectors in order to form solutions for the most pressing needs in our community.
 If you want to learn more, checkout the local news coverage WHSV 'ALICE' Community Conversation, WHSV 1on1: Tuesday, March 13, and WMRA Exploring Solutions for ALICE.

 Click on the videos below to watch the stories of two ALICE families who are struggling to make ends meet.